Yewon Jang

 Issue 3

-Button animations and visual effects introduce unnecessary visual noise for elementary students.
+Button animations and visual effects create unnecessary visual noise for elementary students.

 Editorial Team